tschoffelen/react-native-email-link/README.md

 ## Installation

 ```
 npm i -S react-native-email-link       # or yarn add react-native-email-link
 ```

 This package works with autolinking on RN>=0.60.
-If you're using an earlier version of React Native, check out the legacy [rnpm](https://github.com/leanmotherfuckers/react-native-email-link/tree/rnpm) branch.
+If you're using an earlier version of React Native, please install version `1.4.0` of the library, or check out the legacy [rnpm](https://github.com/leanmotherfuckers/react-native-email-link/tree/rnpm) branch.

 ### A note about iOS 9+